The Bachelor casting call in Houston!

-Casting for Season 22 of The Bachelor and Season 14 of The Bachelorette, has begun!
+Casting for the new season of The Bachelor has begun!
 Houston, do you have the charm, style and charisma it takes to find true love on the popular, romantic ABC reality series?
-Eligible women and men who feel they could become America's next leading lady or man are invited to The Downtown Houston Aquarium to meet with the show's casting producers.
+Eligible women who feel they could become America's next leading lady invited to The Downtown Houston Aquarium to meet with the show's casting producers.

 Houston TX